JetBrains/teamcity-documentation/topics/typed-parameters.md

 #### Text

-This is the default type.
+This is the default editor type.
 Parameters of this type display a regular text box.
-Choose this type if you want to apply an input mask for user values.
+Choose this type to apply an input mask for user values.

 For example, the following parameter uses a regular expression to accept only e-mail addresses: